rmcwhorter/rust-plotter/README.md

 ### Dependencies

 R-P requires first and foremost Python 3+ and Matplotlib.
 If you don't have those, you can find them here: [Python](https://www.python.org/downloads/) and [Matplotlib](https://github.com/matplotlib/matplotlib).
 We also use [Serde](https://github.com/serde-rs/serde) and [serde-pickle](https://github.com/birkenfeld/serde-pickle), but these are dealt with in Cargo.toml.

+### Please note that this is currently nonfunctional if imported from Crates.io.
+It should work if cloned from github.